 Associate Program Manager/ Mechanical Engineer MSAM Program/ NIST

-Additive manufacturing (3D printing) offers new design freedom for engineered parts; however, verifying whether printed parts meet the intended design remains a unique challenge.
+Additive manufacturing (3D printing) offers new design freedom and complex geometries for engineered parts; however, verifying whether printed parts meet the intended design remains a unique challenge.
 In traditional manufacturing, dimensional inspection methods are mature, repeatable, and supported by long-standing standards.
 In contrast, verification in 3D printing is often manual, inconsistent, and fragmented.
-To confirm part accuracy, engineers must consider multiple factors simultaneously, design rules (such as GD&T), process-related distortions, material behavior, measurement uncertainty, and an expanding set of process and testing standards.
+To confirm part accuracy, engineers must consider multiple factors simultaneously: design rules (such as GD&T), process-related distortions, material behavior, measurement uncertainty, and an expanding set of process and testing standards.
 Because these issues involve design engineering, manufacturing process physics, materials science, metrology, and regulatory standards, part verification in 3D printing requires a true multidisciplinary approach and is difficult to execute consistently.

 Learning Objectives: